 Accessible Voter Information Pamphlets

 Napa County voters are mailed a standard 12-point font paper version of the Voter Information Pamphlet approximately one month before Election Day.
-In addition, the Department posts the Pamphlet online in PDF format.
+In addition, the Election Division posts the pamphlet online in PDF format.
 Registered voters can view their pamphlet by logging in to the Ballot Status application.
 Large print Voter Information Pamphlets are printed on demand and can be mailed on request by emailing Elections or calling 707-253-4321.

 For state and federal elections, voters receive two guides: the Voter Information Pamphlet, prepared by the Napa County Election Division, and the California Voter Information Guide, prepared by the Secretary of State.
-The California Voter Information Guide can be viewed and heard in a downloadable format on the Secretary of State’s website.
-Audio CDs and large print copies can be requested at no cost by calling (800) 345-VOTE (8683), emailing the Secretary of State provides the information on the state measures in American Sign Language.
-A large-print booklet and an audio cassette version of the California Voter Information Guide is available in our office.
-To request one of these formats, email Elections or call (707) 253-4321.
-Teletypewriter (TTY) users may also call (707) 299-1475.
+The Voter Information Guide can be viewed and heard in a downloadable format on the Secretary of State’s website.
+Audio CDs and large print copies can be requested at no cost by calling (800) 345-VOTE (8683), emailing the Secretary of State, or ordering online.
+Large-print versions of the California Voter Information Guide are also available in our office or at any Vote Center.

 Accessible Voting Equipment

 The ballot-marking device allows voters to navigate through their ballots using features such as:

 - Touchscreen tablet with options to change text and background colors and the text size

 - Headphones and audio instructions in English and Spanish

 The device is compatible with a number of assistive devices.
 Voters may bring in their own assistive devices, including sip-and-puff systems, paddles, and head-pointers.